func4plus1/lmiad/README.md

 [Macafee Makes A Tesla Go 85MPH in a 35MPH Zone Using Model Hacking](https://www.mcafee.com/blogs/other-blogs/mcafee-labs/model-hacking-adas-to-pave-safer-roads-for-autonomous-vehicles/)

 # ML Ops

+> "The most important ability is availability"

+Reusability, Reproducability, Observability,

 In Model execution we want to track:
    * model run time
    * model parameters
    * model metrics
-     * can include metrics from within the events of the execution itself (example metrics per training epoch)
+     * can include metrics from within the events of the execution itself
+     * example metrics - error per epoch of training; number of training epochs
+   * tagging ontology
    * Execution artefacts

 Each individual model execution should be logged to a replicated/sharded database.

+Thus at least two types of storage are required:
+  * Tracking store
+    * run time metrics
+    * execution metadata
+    * model parameters
+    * model metrics
+    * tags
+  * Artifact Store:
+    * Blob storage
+    * HDFS